partridgems/Asteroid3D/README.txt

 ENTER to restart after a death

 (There are some hidden controls for Dev, set debug_mode=true in console to use them: t,y,u,i,o are all commands)

-Shaders:

-For the shaders section, I added the following features: a skybox with stars and planets surrounds the field.
-When the ship dies and flies off, more of the scene is revealed.
-I added the ability to have the camera follow the ship during play to view some more of the sky box.
-I also added reflective asteroids.
-They have a random chance to spawn 3% of the time any asteroid spawns.
-The console reports when they spawn.
-They use a static reflection of the sky box.
-Since there is a large planet out of view to the left, sometimes these asteroids will glint as they reflect the planet.
-They are hard to see coming, so watch out!
-I also added a custom shader that was not done by me (cited in the code) to create an explosion effect when the ship crashes.
-Finally, I added a custom shader (of my own design) to cause the ship's shield (when that power up is picked up) to grow and shrink in a pulsating effect.
-The brightness of the shield also grows and shrinks at the same time.
-The effect is especially good when the ship is in the shadowy corners of the field since the ambient lighting of the shield grows more than the diffuse.

 Reflection: